 Do you have in mind to go skiing with children?
 In that case, it is necessary for the little ones to put on their boots, because they will surely have grown in recent months and will need a larger size.

 Wash your ski clothes before going to the resort

 Although it may seem strange, we assure you that dirt on trousers and ski jacket can impact the performance of the fabric, as it clogs its pores.
 Therefore, it is extremely important to keep clothes clean.

 Let's see how: first check your pockets, you'll probably find last year's lip balm, an energy bar or loose change from having lunch on the slopes.

 Check the labels with the washing instructions and follow them word for word.
 Some clothes can be delicate … However, most manufacturers recommend machine washing clothes in cold water.
 Use a mild detergent like or one that is specifically formulated for outerwear.
 After washing your clothes, you can treat them with a liquid or spray waterproofing formula.
 Don't forget the gloves!

 If you are going to go skiing with your children, make sure the kids try on all the clothes and accessories, to make sure that they are not too small.
 Do you have to go shopping?
 So, here are some (good) tips for buying your snowboard or ski clothes.

 Although the useful life of a ski helmet usually should last around three years, it is likely that it will need to be replaced sooner.
 To assess it, take yours and verify that it does not have any bumps or dents, that it has not started to deform or that the equipment that forms its interior structure does not appear.

 If you see any damage, you will have to buy another helmet.
-To choose the most suitable one, check that it complies with all the safety measures for practicing mountain sports, that it is adapted to the dimensions of the skull and that it has ventilation holes.
-Also, if your helmet has other accessories - such as a camera, a flashlight or a screen - make sure that everything works correctly.
+To choose the most suitable one, check that it complies with all the safety measures for practising mountain sports, that it is adapted to the dimensions of the skull and that it has ventilation holes.
+Also, if your helmet has other accessories—such as a camera, a torch or a screen—make sure that everything works correctly.